Headhunterz: 2012-2015: Sacrifice, Ultra Records

-2015: Creative Freedom
+2015: Creative freedom

 Early 2015, Headhunterz goes on a 6-week North-America tour, as part of Steve Aoki's Neon Future Experience Tour.
 'Once Again', Headhunterz' solo track, gets released on Hardwell's Revealed Recordings and the Headhunterz remix of Armin van Buuren featuring Mr. Probz - Another You is released on Armada Music.
 At Ultra Music Festival in Miami, Steve Aoki invites Headhunterz on stage to premiere their collaboration, yet to be released.
 Headhunterz' collab with Crystal Lake, 'Live Your Life', is released on Spinnin Records in May and reaches #3 in Beatport's overall charts.

 In interviews, Headhunterz says that his changes in style have to do with him claiming his creative freedom.

 Despite committing to his creative freedom, he continued to play hardstyle in his sets.
 On 26 June 2016, Rebergen made a surprise appearance at Defqon.1 2016, alongside Technoboy and The Prophet.
 The reaction from the crowd left him emotional and he has promised to never forget his roots.
 That same day, Headhunterz and KSHMR released "Dharma" on Spinnin' Records.

 Ending 2016, Headhunterz returned with Wildstylez as Project One and played some new tracks at Qlimax 2016 and Knockout Circuz in Australia.

-2017: Return To Hardstyle Roots
+2017: Return to hardstyle roots

-In late June, Headhunterz returned to red mainstage of Defqon.1 in the Netherlands as the track ‘Sacrifice’ was playing on stage.
-He made a speech and also made a post that had claimed that he'd return to hardstyle, announcing that it was impossible why he had left the hardstyle scene.
+In late June, Headhunterz returned to red mainstage of Defqon.1 in the Netherlands as the track "Sacrifice" was playing on stage.
+He made a speech and also made a post that had claimed that he would return to hardstyle, announcing that it was impossible that he had left the hardstyle scene.